eissa-zl/product-components/README.md

-To use [LIBRARY NAME] components, you just need to install the product-components package and its peer dependencies:
+To use ZUNU-NATIVE-UI components, you just need to install the product-components package and its peer dependencies: